tc10815/ParkEzAI/README.md

 * You can see how buttons are responsive to User Role in the top Navigation menu
 * You can log out.
 Notice how once you log in, you can close the browser and come back and you will still be logged in.
 * You can add users by filling in SignUp page and clicking submit
-* On the bottom of the Signup page there's a button that lets you reset the Database to all default users (so feel free to add your own users)
+* On the bottom of the Login and Signup page there's a button that lets you reset the Database to all default users (so feel free to add your own users)
 * On the bottom of the Signup page there's also a button to view all users in the database
+* You can see a model Dashboard for Parking Lot Operators if you log on as one, including a live stream of a parking lot (!)

 Demonstrations accounts available for login:
 * All 6 logins and passwords at bottom of login page